River Park Square: History

 The mall has expanded in the 2010s with the acquisition of the Saad building in 2015 on the corner of Main and Wall Street being replaced with a 10,000 square foot Urban Outfitters location and in the spring of 2016 with the acquisition of the shuttered Macy's building across from Wall Street, which was converted into luxury apartments with first floor retail.
-A Nike Factory Store became the tenant in the new 12,000 square foot retail portion of the building, now called “The M” in reference to the buildings former tenants, The Bon Marché and Macy's.
+Also in 2015, the mall added a dining area extension that overlooks the Main Street atrium dubbed "The Landing".
+A Nike Factory Store would later occupy the new 12,000 square foot retail portion of the former Macy's, now called “The M” in reference to the buildings former tenants, The Bon Marché and Macy's.
 A Flatstick Pub was added as an additional tenant in 2019.
+Lego opened their first store in eastern Washington to large crowds on November 10, 2023 in a 3003-foot space fronting Main Avenue.

 Being an urban, mixed use mall has been beneficial to it.
-Its proximity to other foot traffic generating attractions such as Riverfront Park, a public library, and eateries and having a revenue generating parking garage downtown has allowed River Park Square to weather a deteriorating retail outlook that has challenged suburban outlet malls; River Park Square's customer base is also more recession resistant as it has more high end luxury stores such as an Apple store and Nordstrom than do typical outlet malls.
+Its proximity to other foot traffic generating attractions such as Riverfront Park, a public library, and eateries and having a revenue generating parking garage downtown has allowed River Park Square to weather a deteriorating retail outlook that has challenged suburban outlet malls; River Park Square's customer base is also more recession resistant as it has more high end luxury stores and fashion brands such as an Apple store, Nordstrom, and Banana Republic than do typical outlet malls.
+Other notable tenants include Anthropologie, The North Face, Sephora, Lush and Lego.